elhumble/SHO_analysis_2020/README.md

 **Data**
 -------------
 Most intermediate data files required to run these scripts are available on the Dryad Digital Repository.
-All other files can be generated using scripts from the [first part](https://github.com/elhumble/SHO_reseq_2020) of the pipeline.
+Otherwise, files can be generated using scripts from the [first part](https://github.com/elhumble/SHO_reseq_2020) of the pipeline.

 `/scripts` contains a few extra scripts that are required for analyses.